Data fetching

 All data received from Bridge is sensitive, so it's your responsibility to protect it with a high level of security.

-1. Fetch Transactions Incrementally: To efficiently fetch transactions, consider using the "List updated transactions" or "List updated transactions by account" calls when you receive an ACCOUNT_UPDATED webhook event.
+1. Fetch Transactions Incrementally: each time you receive an item.account.updated webhook event, fetch the transactions on our API using the since parameter.
 This approach allows you to retrieve only new or updated transactions.

 Use the following endpoint to request updated transactions since a specific date: